clvarley/simple-scroll/README.md

 ## Timing

-By default, `simpleScroll` uses a [cubic ease-in-out](https://easings.net/#easeInOutCubic) curve for its animation (think similar to the `ease-in-out` value of the CSS transition property).
-This is a good general "all rounder" and looks adequate in most places, but we also provide a set of other animation styles.
+By default, `simpleScroll` uses a [cubic ease-in-out](https://easings.net/#easeInOutCubic) curve for its animation (similar to how properties animate when using the `ease-in-out` value for CSS transitions).
+This is a good general "all rounder" and looks adequate in most places, but we also provide a set of other animation styles should you wish to use them.

 ### Linear